-Comparison & Analysis Based on 16,000+ Owner Experiences
+Unbiased Comparison, Analysis Based on 25,516 Owner Experiences

-Off gassing (or out gassing) in our research refers to a chemical-like odor that a mattress may give off when it is new due to its chemical composition and packaging.
+Off gassing (or out gassing) in our research refers to an odor that a mattress may give off when it is new due to its chemical composition and packaging.

-The odor results from the breakdown of volatile organic compounds (VOCs) which are common in household products.
-The science of VOCs is complex and is beyond the scope of our mattress research.
+The odor is caused by the breakdown of volatile organic compounds (VOCs) which are common in household products.
+The science of VOCs is beyond the scope of our mattress research.
 Our research focuses instead on analyzing mattress owner reports of off gassing.

 The chart below shows how the different mattress types compare on this issue

 based on consumer experiences.
-Keep in mind that this represents
+Keep in mind that the information represents

-what is often, but not always, the case; a particular brand,
+what is often but not always the case; off gassing from particular brand,

-model or individual mattress may go against these findings somewhat.
+model or individual mattress may vary from these findings.